Buy A License Renew Your Boat Registration Pay Fines/Restitution

 Tyler M. Bosworth, is the former Advocacy Director for the Coalition to Restore Coastal Louisiana (CRCL).
 As Advocacy Director, Tyler was charged with executing the organization’s state and federal policy efforts and managing its community outreach department.
 Prior to his role with CRCL, Tyler was a legislative staffer with the Louisiana House of Representatives where he served the House Committee on Retirement and the House Committee on Natural Resources and Environment.
 He specializes in Louisiana’s natural resources law with a focus on coastal issues and wildlife resources management and has extensive knowledge of the state’s legislative process.
 Tyler is a graduate of Southeastern Louisiana University and the Southern University Law Center.
 Tyler is an avid recreational fisherman and enjoys spending weekends with his wife and two children at their family’s camp in Chauvin, Louisiana.

 Stephen Clark started his law enforcement career as a “Game Warden” with the Louisiana Department of Wildlife and Fisheries in 1994.
-Stephen has served in multiple positions for the U.S. Fish & Wildlife Service including Assistant Special Agent in Charge, Resident Agent in Charge, and Special Agent.
+For the past five months, Stephen served as an advisor to Secretary Sheahan on the executive staff as Deputy Secretary/Assistant Secretary of Wildlife.
+Stephen has also served in multiple positions for the U.S. Fish & Wildlife Service, including Assistant Special Agent in Charge, Resident Agent in Charge, and Special Agent.
 He has over 29 years of natural resource conservation experience.
-In addition to his duties as a Special Agent, Stephen was an airplane pilot for the government where he was assigned to pilot different U.S. Fish & Wildlife Service airplanes on law enforcement operations across the country.
-Stephen was most recently a Special Agent in Charge with the U.S. Fish & Wildlife Service Office of Law Enforcement.
-In this position, Stephen was responsible for all U.S. Fish and Wildlife law enforcement operations for the southeastern United States.
+In addition to his duties as a Special Agent, he was an airplane pilot for the government, where he was assigned to pilot different U.S. Fish & Wildlife Service airplanes on law enforcement operations across the country.
+Stephen served as a Special Agent in Charge with the U.S. Fish & Wildlife Service Office of Law Enforcement.
+In this position, he was responsible for all U.S. Fish and Wildlife law enforcement operations for the southeastern United States.
+Stephen graduated from Southeastern Louisiana University in 1993 with a bachelor’s degree in economics and a minor in management.
+While attending college, he enlisted in the Louisiana Army National Guard where he served for 6 years.
+As a veteran who served in Operation Desert Storm, he was awarded the Army Service Ribbon, Army Lapel Button, the National Defense Service Medal, the Louisiana War Cross, and the Humanitarian Service Medal.

 Assistant Secretary of Fisheries - Ryan Montegut